 Figure 1 documents the yearly percentage of arrests in CJARS relative to the aggregated county-level counts reported by the FBI using UCR program data.
 Each line represents a different Part I offense, including an overall measure for any type of offense (which excludes traffic offenses as per UCR data collection practices).
+For example, a point on a graph falling at 20% means that the count of arrests observed in CJARS are 20% of those reported in the UCR (e.g., 1,000 arrests in CJARS versus 5,000 arrests in the UCR).
 Each panel focuses on a county where CJARS has collected data from a policing agency or agencies.